triyanox/lyrol/README.md

 # lyrol - A role management library for node.js

-Lyrol is a simple permission based role management library for node.js.
-It is designed to be as simple as possible, while still being powerful enough to be useful.
+Lyrol is fully featured role management library for node.js.
+It allows you to easily create roles and manage permissions and authorize your users, and it supports various frameworks like
+`express`, `koa` and `next.js`.

 ## Installation